 Tools you’ll need: none

 11. Blind Wine Waiter

-Break your staff into teams of six.
-Each team needs to track down a bottle of wine, uncork it, and pour it into six glasses.
-One member isn’t blindfolded, and everyone needs to perform exactly one task.
+Break your staff into teams of six people.
+Every team needs to track down a bottle of wine, uncork it, and pour it into six glasses.
+Only one member isn’t blindfolded, and everyone needs to perform exactly one task.

 12. Running Free

 Break your employees into groups of six.
 The leader has frostbite and can’t move.
 The remaining team members have snow blindness and can’t see.
-The object is for the team to pitch a tent by listening to the leader’s directions.
+The object is for the team to pitch a tent from scratch by listening to the leader’s directions.

 The sighted person will then direct the “snake” where to go to pick up the object by tapping the person in front of them on the shoulder, who will tap the person in front of them on the same shoulder, and so on.
 Once they’ve secured the object, the person in the front moves to the back and becomes the sighted person.